activecontrols/GroundStationSoftware/README.md

 - Make a Qt account with the educational license
 - Download QtCreator with desktop modules
-- Find the Qt Maintenance Tool and download separately these packages (make sure to get the latest 6.62 version)
+- Find the Qt Maintenance Tool and download separately these packages (make sure to get the latest 6.7 version)
     * serialport
     * graphs
     * charts
+    * datavisualization
+    * multimedia
+    * multimediawidgets
 - Build and Run

-## Running Code

-    Add code blocks with
-    four spaces at the front.
+## How This Program Runs

+This program is currently a combination of UI form files and widget-based files.

 ## Debugging